 LinkedIn is not an excuse to stop making recruiting calls.
 Using InMail and email to communicate with your contacts efficiently and generate leads is terrific.
 The new media revolution has made reaching out to someone electronically any less lame but when it comes to making new contacts, nothing beats the phone call.

 Spam Your Network

 How likely are you to take a close look at a message from a casual acquaintance with a history of sending you mass emails?
-This is a great resource for getting the word out far and wide when you have a major opening, but use it sparingly.
+This is a great resource for getting the word out far and wide when you have a major opening but use it sparingly.
 Many recruiting experts are very enthusiastic about this technique, it’s important to bear in mind that as exciting as your employment opportunities may be to you, many of the people receiving your email will regard it as spam.
 That’s not to say you shouldn’t use this technique, but rather that it is most effective when used rarely.
 Think about how you work through your own email.

-The ability to search for second- and third-degree connections is what makes LinkedIn such a great tool, but that doesn’t mean you should be rushing to contact these people.
+The ability to search for the second- and third-degree connections is what makes LinkedIn such a great tool, but that doesn’t mean you should be rushing to contact these people.
 Get connected in your extended network to identify the people in your immediate network that know the most promising prospects and reach out to them.
 Ask them about the names you came up with, and whether they know anyone else who might be a good fit.
 If you can get them to make introductions, terrific; at the very least, you can tell prospects that they were recommended by a mutual association.
 That is definitely better than saying you got their information on the Internet.

-Please share and comments and feedback
+Please do share your comments and feedback

 Like us: Facebook